Introduction to Investment Banking

 Role and Objectives

-Following are the role and Objective are given below:
+Following are the role and Objectives are given below:

 - Investment Banks serve as an intermediary data-contrast=”auto”>between investors and corporations.
 It helps corporations by pricing securities resulting in maximization of revenue.
 Investment banks help their clients in meeting regulatory requirements while raising capital as well.